Sienci-Labs/gsender/README.md

 # 1.2.2 (July 6, 2023)
 - Fix for overrides leading to gcode errors
 - Override value correctly updates with keybind usage
+- Using override keybind should now display the override panel
 - Multiple toolchanges in a single file now display the correct tool in the Wizard
 - Controller binds should work with toolchange wizard active
 - Spindle RPM no longer incorrectly converting units
 - Spindle slider now reflects EEPROM values for min and max
 - Jog speed properly converts through preferred unit changes
-- Larger marging on shortcut printout
+- Larger margin on shortcut printout
 - M0 in feeder macros now displays M0 pause dialog
 - Added missing outline keybind
 - Unlock keybind should work in more situations where a soft reset was required